-Studying sculpture and printmaking at the National Art School in Sydney during the 70s, Vivien's prints and timber sculptures were informed by nature and landscape.
-After graduating she exhibited with the Sculpture Society at The Rocks and it was here that she discovered a small Japanese gallery that sold woodblock prints and textiles.
+Studying sculpture and printmaking at the National Art School and Alexander Mackie College in Sydney during the 70s, Vivien's prints and timber sculptures were informed by nature and landscape.
+After graduating she was awarded a Visual Arts Board Grant to exhibit with the Sculpture Society, Sydney.

-Inspired by the prospect of re-establishing her distinctive textiles, Vivien had been considering the use of digital printing for some time.
-With the knowledge that her printmaking techniques could now be reproduced in both quantity and a bespoke manner, she approached Think Positive Designer Prints, where Emilie Cacace’s expertise facilitates Vivien’s singular visual language and textile design practice.
-This technology has allowed her work to develop in unexpected ways.
-The macro scale of the block prints makes for striking contemporary compositions, colour, textures and layers that are rendered by hand can be revived without compromise, sgraffito and brush marks are accentuated and lose little definition.
-The shift in scale and complexity is realised in these refined and elegant collections.
+Developing her textiles further with the knowledge that the printmaking techniques could be reproduced digitally, she approached Think Positive Prints, Sydney.
+Emilie Cacace’s expertise facilitated Vivien’s singular visual language where the technology allowed her work to develop in unexpected ways.
+The macro scale of the block prints makes for striking contemporary compositions, the muted colours, textures and layers rendered by hand can be revived, accentuated and lose little definition.
+The shift in scale and complexity realised in these collections and larger commissions.

 During her four decade career she has taught in professional and educational arts programmes.
 The printed scarves sold in galleries and select stores.
 Exhibiting in solo and selected shows within public and private galleries and museums around Australia.
 Represented in public galleries and institutions within Australia.

 Haley's exhibition work continues to evolve, depicting our place in the natural world within the context of a rapidly changing environment.